karollynecosta/aws_solutions_architect-associate/README.md

 Block an object version deletion for a specified amount of time Object retention:
 	Retention Period: specifies a fixed period
+					  Different versions of a single object can have different retention modes and periods When you apply a retention period to an object version explicitly, you specify a Retain Until Date for the object version.
 	Legal Hold: same protection, no expiry date

 Modes: